BranchMetrics/branch-deep-linking-public-api/README.md

 #### Parameters

 **code** _required_
 : The referral code to validate.
-NOTE: this param is passed via the URL structure
+NOTE: this param is passed via the URL structure.

 **app_id** _required_
-: The id of the originating app
+: The id of the originating app.

 **identity**  _required_
-: The identity used to identify the user
+: The identity used to identify the user.

 #### Returns

-If the code is a valid referral code, and this user hasn't applied it in case of "unique" calculation_type, the response is
+If the code is a valid referral code, and this user hasn't applied it in case of "unique" calculation_type, the response is:

   {
     referral_code: "The referral code.
 Without prefix, it's a 6 character long unique alpha-numeric string; with prefix, it's the prefix concatenated with a 4 character long unique alpha-numeric string",
     app_id: "The app key",
     metadata: {
       bucket: "The name of the bucket used for the referral code",
       amount: "The amount of the referral code",
     },
     expiration: "The expiration date of the referral code",
     calculation_type: "Whether the referral code can be applied indefinitely, or only once per user",
     location: "Whether to reward the creator of the referral code or the one what applies it" }

-### Apply a Branch referral code
+### Apply a Branch Referral Code

 #### Endpoint